Gay rights activists, topless protesters greet Putin

 HANOVER, Germany/AMSTERDAM Russian President Vladimir Putin laughed off a protest against him by topless women in Germany on Monday, joking that he liked what he had seen, and was later greeted by gay rights protesters in Amsterdam.

-Putin's visit to Germany and the Netherlands, Moscow's biggest trade partners in Europe was supposed to focus on trade but comes at an awkward time after a wave of state inspections of foreign-funded non-governmental organisations in Russia that has been much criticised abroad.
+Putin's visit to Germany and the Netherlands, Moscow's biggest trade partners in Europe was supposed to focus on trade but comes at an awkward time after a wave of state inspections of foreign-funded non-governmental organizations in Russia that has been much criticized abroad.

 The nations need Russia for energy and as a market for exports but are uneasy about Putin's treatment of opponents and activists in his new Kremlin term.